Wojtek54/baza-danych-gr3/plik.md

 +---------------+---------------------------------------+------+-----+---------+-------+
 5 rows in set (0.00 sec)

-mysql> drop kolor_izby
-    -> ;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'kolor_izby' at line 1 mysql> alter table izba
-    -> drop culumn kolor_izby;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'kolor_izby' at line 2 mysql> alter table izba (culumn kolor_izby);
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '(culumn kolor_izby)' at line 1 mysql> ALTER TABLE izba DROP COLUMN kolor_izby;
+mysql> ALTER TABLE izba DROP COLUMN kolor_izby;
 Query OK, 0 rows affected (0.08 sec)
 Records: 0  Duplicates: 0  Warnings: 0